Your month-to-month roadmap for family communication

 November-December: Finals and the return home for break

-First year students are getting adjusted to their new environment.
+First-year students are getting adjusted to their new environment.
 Meanwhile, many students are anxious about their impending finals and first return home.
-Parents are excited to have their student home again, but here’s when they noticed their student is changing.
+Families are excited to have their student home again, but here’s when they noticed their student is changing.

-During this time we focus content around family conversations, covering topics like:
+During this time it’s important to focus content around family conversations, covering topics like:

 January-February: “Back to school” and planning for next year

 Students come back to school after reconnecting with family and friends.
 This is when mental isolation creeps in.
-In colder regions, students are in desperate need of sunshine and Vitamin D. Parents are missing their student more than ever.
+Especially in colder regions, students are in desperate need of sunshine and Vitamin D.

-With this in mind, the content should focus on:
+With all this in mind, the content during this time of year should focus on:

 March-April: It’s almost summer.
 But first, finals and career development!